The Physio Lounge

 Our therapists will complete your session by advising you on general and specific ways to maintain the benefits of your massage.
 This may include foam roller/trigger point ball use, myofascial release techniques, stretching, postural cues and workstation modification.
 Additionally, make sure you drink lots of water, minimise long periods of sitting and use appropriate warm-up and cool-down strategies.

 Persistent symptoms should not be ignored and may be related to other joint or stability issues.
-However your physiotherapist will be able to identify persistent and may recommend a physiotherapy assessment, if appropriate, to treat the cause of your issue at the root.
+However your physiotherapist will be able to identify persistent issues and may recommend a physiotherapy assessment, if appropriate, to treat the cause of your issue at the root.